Personal income tax

 Arizona law requires a taxpayer to add certain items to Arizona gross income.
 One of the items a person must add is interest income from non-Arizona municipal bonds.

-Arizona Transaction Privilege Tax (sales) and Use Tax rates increased to 6.6 percent effective July 1, 2010.
+Arizona Transaction Privilege Tax (sales) and Use Tax rates, which were increased by 1 percent in 2010, returned to 5.6 percent on June 1, 2013.
 The state of Arizona does not levy a state tax on food for home consumption or on drugs prescribed by a licensed physician or dentist.
 However, some cities in Arizona do levy a tax on food for home consumption.

 All 15 Arizona counties levy an addtional sales tax.

 Incorporated municipalities also levy separate transaction privilege/sales taxes.

 The Arizona Department of Revenue collects city privilege taxes for most of the state's municipalities; these are known as program cities.

 Nonprogram cities, however, collect their own taxes, and sales must be reported directly to the applicable city officials.

 Personal and real property taxes

 Tax jurisdictions set tax rates on the basis of the total assessed valuation within their boundaries and the amount of the levy to be raised.
 Total tax rates may vary considerably from one area to another.